 Surviving, let alone thriving, in physician residency training is an uphill climb.
 Adding a new baby to the mix can make the hill even steeper.
 With about 40% of resident physicians planning to have a child during their graduate medical education (GME) training, having a newborn and advancing your physician career is a dynamic many encounter.

-During a recent AMA town hall event, expert panelists offered insight on the challenges of parenting during training and how to navigate them.
+During an AMA town-hall event, expert panelists offered insight on the challenges of parenting during training and how to navigate them.
 Here are a few key takeaways from the event.

 After giving birth during the spring of 2022, Kieran McAvoy, MD, a geriatric medicine fellow at the Medical College of Wisconsin, returned to work following nine weeks of maternity leave.
 Dr. McAvoy, an AMA member, said one key to transitioning back to work was planning ahead.